South Carolina High School Diploma Program

 The South Carolina Department of Education's adult education office was created to assist adults in completing their high school education.
 Adult education programs and courses are located throughout the state of South Carolina.
 You can earn your diploma in about one year; however, many adult education programs in South Carolina stipulate that you can only earn a maximum number of credits - usually six or eight - per year.
 Also, you are not permitted to receive your diploma earlier than the class of students with whom you started high school.

 In order to enroll in an adult education program in South Carolina, you must have previously earned 16 credits toward your high school diploma.
-Before enrolling in the diploma program, you will need to take an adult education exam to assess your current academic knowledge.
-Although the minimum age to be eligible for the program is 18, you may enroll at 17 if you have parent or guardian permission.
+In order to take the GED test in South Carolina, you must be at least 19 years old.
+If you are 16 years old, a court order letter must be sent to the GED office in Columbia or you must be under the jurisdiction of DJJ in order to take the test.
 You might also be required to live within a specific school district to enroll in some adult education programs.
 Students who have previously completed fewer than 16 credits toward a diploma are not eligible for the adult education program, but can pursue the General Educational Development (GED) credential, which is largely equivalent to a high school diploma.

 - U.S. history